They did’t believe her.

 Who was she?
 She was a Maverick.
 She, who learned science on her own: perfecting and building a solid scientific theory from an interesting guess (hypothesis) put forth by Alister Hardy, and with no help from those paleoanthropologists, luckily.

-I won’t listen to the experts, ever again — Richard Feynman
+I won’t listen to the experts, ever again — name your price dating

 They [Inventor Rationals] are the most reluctant of all the types to do things in a particular manner just because that’s the way they have been done.
 As a result, they often bring fresh, new approaches to their work and play.
 They are intensely curious and continuously probe for possibilities, especially when trying to solve complex problems.
 [Please Understand Me II]